 |Keep current proxy settings||When you select Keep current proxy settings, the account specified within the Job Step properties is used to run the SSIS job step.|

-Note: The current proxy must have active rights to the operating system (CmdExec) subsystem in order to enable SSIS logging within SentryOne.
+Note: The current proxy must have active rights to the operating system (CmdExec) subsystem to enable SSIS logging within SentryOne.

 |SQL Agent Service Account||When you select SQL Agent Service Account, the SQL Server agent service account is used to run each SSIS job step instead of the account specified within the Job Step properties.|